 - After dusting with flour, turn your pan upside down over your sink or garbage can and tap out any excess flour.
 Check your pan to make sure every nook and cranny has been coated.
 If not, fix those areas by smearing on some more grease and then flour.

 - PRO-Tip: Do not pour batter more than 2/3 the way up the pan.
 Otherwise, you’ll have an overflow situation.
 If you have excess batter, make a few cupcakes!

-- Check to make sure your cake is done by inserting a toothpick into the mid part of the cake at a couple spots.
-There may be a couple moist crumbs, but you don’t want to see any batter on your toothpick.
+- Check to make sure your cake is done by inserting a (affiliate link)toothpick into the mid part of the cake in a couple of spots.
+There may be a few moist crumbs, but you don’t want to see any batter on your toothpick.

-- PRO-Tip: Remove cake to a cooling rack and cool about 15 minutes before carefully flipping it out of the pan onto the cooling rack.
-I like to use my hot pads and give it a couple jiggles back and forth to make sure it’s loose.
+- PRO-Tip: Remove the cake to a cooling rack and cool for about 15 minutes before carefully flipping it out of the pan onto the cooling rack.
+I like to use my hot pads and give it a couple of jiggles back and forth to make sure it’s loose.

 - Waiting much longer than 15 minutes to release your pan may make it very difficult to have it come out without leaving a few bits in the pan.